Department: Community Support Programs

 - Conduct 2-3 community groups for survivors of domestic violence and survivors of domestic violence with co-occurring/compounding trauma- including a drop-in group and DCF-mandated group.

 - Initiate contact with outside providers and maintain a working relationship.

 - Make appropriate internal and external referrals and follow-up with clients.

-- Complete accurate and timely documentation of services including intakes, assessments, and safety plans using the agency’s Apricot system and manual filing system while adhering to confidentiality standards.
+- Complete accurate and timely documentation of services including intakes, assessments, and safety plans using the agency’s Client Track system and manual filing system while adhering to confidentiality standards.

 - Maintain and continually update client records and program files.

 - Provide court accompaniment to participants as necessary.

 - Associate’s degree or equivalent education with a minimum of 2 years of experience in a human service field.

 - Experience with survivors of domestic violence, sexual assault, teen dating violence and/or stalking.